felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 As you might notice, MiSTer does a good job in general of supporting platforms that spark interest.
 This is
 natural: MiSTer developers work for free, so they have the luxury of working on platforms they care about.
 New platforms are added every year, as long as the developers stay motivated.
-Analogue, on the other hand does support a few consoles not present on MiSTer, but most of them require an expensive and jailbroken Nt Mini, are not popular, and could become supported on MiSTer in the future.
+On the flip side, Analogue does support a few consoles not present on MiSTer, but most of them require an expensive and jailbroken Nt Mini, are not popular, and could regardlessly become supported on MiSTer in the future.
 Analogue also does not support any arcade game, or classic computer.

 Remember that on the MiSTer side, one device does all of this.
 You need at least 5 devices from Analogue to access all these platforms.